 Interview: How euniqueboots Became Football Stars' Secret Source for Classic Boots

-- Company Origin: Euniqueboots was founded in 2017 by Paul Richelhof in Dresden, Germany, initially as a resale venture sparked by a personal experience with reselling football boots on eBay.
+- Company Origin: euniqueboots was founded in 2017 by Paul Richelhof in Dresden, Germany, initially starting as a reseller of classic football boots on Instagram.

 With an impressive client list ranging from Ballon d'Or winner Luka Modric to Barcelona's young star Lamine Yamal, euniqueboots (@euniqueboots) has established itself as the go-to brand for classic football boots.
 Footy Headlines met the team behind the brand that provides top players worldwide with their favourite classics.